-There is something wonderful about owning your own home recording studio; you can wake up in the middle of the night with a flash of inspiration for your next hit song and record it.
+There is something wonderful about owning your own home recording studio; you can wake up in the middle of the night with a flash of inspiration for your next hit song and record and mix it.
 Your inspirations can be recorded as and when they come to you.
-For some, another favorable part of owning your home studio is that it allows you to create music in your pjs!

-The subject of Home Studio Recording is extensive.
+The subject of a home studio recording is extensive.
 This overview introduces the many topics that a creative music maker needs to think about when building their home studio.
 My goal here is to lead you gently through the mire and allow you to figure out what the requirements are for building a home studio that works for your living space, musical needs and budget.

 Every home studio will be different because they are built to different musical needs and by different people.
 If you’re a songwriter producing finished compositions with the aim of securing sync licenses, then your studio will vary massively to a band hoping to submit music to record companies.
 Everyone’s will be different and personal to the artist, which makes them all the more special to us.

-This blog is for those of you who have already ventured into the world of home audio recording and for those who are absolute novices looking to build a basic home recording studio.
+This blog is for those of you who have already ventured into the world of high-quality home audio recording and for those who are absolute novices looking to build a basic home recording studio and mix music.

 When it’s time to expand your studio past the smartphone home recording studio version, that’s when a myriad of questions arise.
 I suggest that you think of these questions as a starting place toward further explorations: